oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 :  An entity that received SD-JWTs from the Issuer and has control over them.

 Verifier:
-:  An entity that requests, checks and extracts the claims from an SD-JWT with its respective Disclosures.
+:  An entity that requests, checks, and extracts the claims from an SD-JWT with its respective Disclosures.

 # Flow Diagram